KevinChngJY/stock_advisor_bot/README.md

 | 3.0 Monitoring Announcement | Market Announcement Notification according to user’s stock watchlist |
 | 4.0 Portfolio Optimization and Asset Allocation | Correlation, Risk Assessment, Portfolio Optimization and Asset Allocation, etc|
 | 5.0 Time Series Forecasting | Classical Time Series Forecasting Technique, Machine Learning and Deep Learning |
-| 6.0 Reinforcement Learning | Trading strategies advise according to result of RL policy and traditional benchmark (RSI and etc)
+| 6.0 Reinforcement Learning & Evolving Learning| Trading strategies advise according to result of RL policy and traditional benchmark (RSI and etc)

 The TELEGRAM BOT is designed with the end-user in mind, and the dialogue/workflow is designed to be as user friendly and iniuitive as possible.<br>
 Below is the menu of the bot:<br>